 Where Deakin University’s huge waterfront campus now stands a huge hotel and convention centre was to be built.
 The area around Brougham, Moorabool Streets and the now Harbor was to be home to museums, including the Science and Technology Centre, Industrial Hall and the Children’s Museum and a Maritime Museum in the Customs House.
 The National Wool Museum was also part of the plan which was completed.

-The city was also planed to have a huge overhaul.
-The huge brick wool stores along Brougham street were to be transformed into a huge shopping mall which stretched to Ryrie Street and linked undercover with the Steampacket Garden complexes.
-Interestingly there was a huge amount of controversy in Geelong with the over road flyover in Yarra Street for the Westfield redeveopment.
-The City By the Bay Plan had several linking the buildings including one giant flyover over Moorabool Street around where Rimini and Homehouse now stand, and in the 1980’s no one seemed to care.
+The city was also planned to have a huge overhaul.
+The huge brick wool stores along Brougham Street were to be transformed into a huge shopping mall which stretched to Ryrie Street and linked undercover with the Steampacket Garden complexes.
+Interestingly there was a huge amount of controversy in Geelong with the over road flyover in Yarra Street for the Westfield redevelopment.
+The City by the Bay Plan had several linking the buildings including one giant flyover over Moorabool Street to around where Homehouse now stands, in the 1980’s no one seemed to care.
 Much of this retail plan became what we now know as Westfield Bay City Plaza and Market Square.
 Much of Moorabool Street was to become a huge pedestrian walkway transformed with street art, furniture and plantings.
-Much of this has just been complete with our palmtrees and new paving.
+Much of this has just been complete with our palm trees and new paving.

-Plans required several streets to be removed or closed off including Corio Street (which happened to make way for Bay City Plaza) Eastern Beach Road, Little Malop Street and even Malop street between Yarra and Moorabool all of these have remained open.
+The complete City by the Bay plan was to take nearly 10 years with stage one taking five years.
+Financed with a mix of public and private money exceeding $65 million, the plans required several streets to be removed or closed off including Corio Street (which happened to make way for Bay City Plaza).
+Other streets that were to go include Eastern Beach Road, Little Malop Street, and even Malop Street between Yarra and Moorabool streets but all of these have remained open.

 2000 additional car parking places were part of the plan and a transit bus to move people around the area was also proposed.